LautareteX/scripts/README.md

 # Output:

-    String: This is a holberton project!
+    String: This is a holberton project
     Decimal: 42
     Character: H
     Percent sign: %